input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 ## Modular Design of Committee Certificate Verification
-We first discuss the general structure that all committee certificate verifications follow.
+We first discuss the general structure that all committee certificate verifications will follow.

-The key idea is that we will delegate a committee certificate verification to a minting policy that will mint a token only if the token's name has been verified by the committee's cryptographic verification mechanisms.
+The key idea is that we will delegate a committee certificate verification to a minting policy that will mint a token only if the token's name has been verified by the current committee's cryptographic verification mechanisms.
 Note that this limits us to providing committee certificate verifications for messages that are at most 256 bits long (the maximum token name length), but indeed, any message can be hashed with a cryptographic hash function to be 256